notion-enhancer/notion-enhancer/README.md

 8. optional: modify the `resources/user.css` files to your liking.
 9. run `customiser.py` to build changes.

-done: run notion and enjoy
+done: run notion and enjoy.

 **oh no, now my app won't open!**